Global Master of Science in Business Analytics (MSBA)

-Joining your peers from across global locations, you will become part of the accredited Global Master of Science in Business Analytics (MSBA) from the Richard DeVos Graduate School of Management at Northwood University, with the same rigorous experience as the existing Northwood MSBA program.
-You will complete the first year in an online format along with US-based students and then come to Michigan for a year of on-campus learning, followed by up to three years of Optional Practical Training (OPT).
-The MSBA will propel your career significantly in the fast growing US market with 21st century skills and capabilities and prepare you for your leadership journey across industries.
+The Global Master of Science in Business Analytics (MS in Business Analytics) from the Richard DeVos Graduate School of Management will propel your career significantly in the fast growing US market with 21st century skills and capabilities and prepare you for your leadership journey across industries.
 You will benefit from the DeVos Graduate School’s unique approach to practical and problem-solving based learning and from the expertise of DeVos faculty members and industry experts who will not only teach you but also coach you to be the best.
-The program will prepare you to lead with an analytical approach, and make data-driven strategic decisions that helps companies prepare for a rapidly changing global business environment that requires deep expertise in charting the future course of business.
+The program will prepare you to lead with an analytical approach, and make data-driven strategic decisions that help companies prepare for a rapidly changing global business environment that requires deep expertise in charting the future course of business.
 You will master exponential technologies and business intelligence trends that include artificial intelligence, machine learning, data analytics, predictive analytics, and business analytics.
-At the end of the two year educational journey, you will be ready to apply your new skill sets and help Fortune 500 companies as well as startups in their journey from good to great.
+At the end of the 12-month journey, you will be ready to apply your new skill sets and help Fortune 500 companies as well as startups in their journey from good to great.

 This program will provide the students with the analytical and leadership skills to master the use of data to improve and apply strategic business decisions.
 For over 25 years, the Richard DeVos Graduate School of Management at Northwood University has prepared students for success as global business leaders.
 DeVos students develop critical thinking skills through problem-solving and collaboration rather than lectures and memorization.
 Our faculty have real industry experience that they use to guide class discussions and real-world case studies.

-The Global MSBA program has been intentionally designed as a flexible program to accommodate people in the workforce currently with full-time careers but who wish to transition to a career in the US.
-It is a robust and comprehensive program that spreads across 10 courses (mix of online and in the classroom) and can be completed in 24 months.
-The MSBA program will equip you with the tools required to leverage the fast-moving flow of information across industries in global business setups, and help you drive better business results to address present and future business challenges.
+The Global MS in Business Analytics is a robust and comprehensive program that will equip you with the tools required to leverage the fast-moving flow of information across industries in global business setups.
+It will help you drive better business results to address present and future business challenges.
 The extensive curriculum will prepare you to influence critical decision-making in industries such as government and public sector services, sports, hospitality, energy, banking and financial services, insurance, agriculture and farming, entertainment, communications and media, retail and wholesale trade, transportation, and education among others.
 You will become adept in the best practices needed in today’s business environment including;

 Some of the most popular and key courses: